Theory, R functions & Examples

 A temporary list of common confusions and mistakes when applying numerical methods in community ecology.
-Based on fixing the final report of students in the class Numerical Methods in Community Ecology.
+Based on fixing final reports of students in the class Numerical Methods in Community Ecology.

 Wrong: you first use DCA to decide whether to use linear or unimodal ordination methods, and if you decide for linear methods, you Hellinger-transform the data and call it transformation-based ordination.

 This confuses two alternative approaches how to do ordination on community data - read further.

 There are three alternative ways how to analyse community data.

 Hellinger transformation has therefore two types of use: (a) to calculate transformation-based ordination, or (b) to standardize species composition data:

 Wrong: you analyse species composition (e.g. using ordination or cluster analysis), but you talk about analysis of species richness.

 Analyzing pattern of species richness (or diversity) and species composition are two different things, although it could be sometimes interesting to analyse both in parallel.
 If we analyse species richness, we simply ask which community is more and which less diverse, and which factors are the best to interpret this pattern.
 In contrast, if we analyse pattern in species composition, we ask how does species composition change (in space or time) and which factors are best to explain these changes.
 Changes in species composition may not necessarily be accompanied by changes in species richness (two communities may have the same number of species, i.e. the same richness, yet completely different species composition).